TimMangan/App-Info/docs/Windows/Solidworks/DraftSight/Packaging-MSIX.md

-# Packaging DraftSite for MSIX
+# Packaging DraftSight for MSIX

 The app has been packaged in MSIX with the PSF FileRedirectionFixup.
 * You must disable the Advertized Shortcuts for installation.